You are what you think, and what you think will appear in your work.

 One of the very important skills that took me a while to learn was the ability to listen to a large group conversation, and also to have empathy.
 When you understand the group’s intentions it is easy to see where they are trying to go in the long run.

-Which brings me to passionate, as you filter content you are doing two things.
+As you filter the content you are doing two things.
 You are bringing your passion to the work you love as a graphic recorder and you are filtering the feelings you sense from others.
-This takes a lot of courage to stand in front of group and filter their information in one graphic.
+This takes a lot of courage to stand in front of a group and filter their information in one graphic.
 Which leads me to why big picture thinking is essential to your success.

 Fortunately, you don’t need to have ALL of these traits to become a graphic recorder, the truth is you only need to embody a few of these traits.
 And the willingness to put yourself out there for future clients and projects and to trust the process.
 One good project will lead to another.